Thursday, January 29, 2026

 Bos in winter

 I have cycled there often, whenever I need to get some fresh air and exercise on short notice.
 And it’s always a pleasure to explore it.
-It has miles and miles of tracks, and most of the times we just go wherever the path takes us.
+It has miles and miles of tracks, and most of the times we just go wherever the path takes you.
 All tracks are lined with tall trees, green in summer and bare in winter.
-There are multi waterbodies everywhere, and it’s fun to cross the small creeks while cycling.
+There are many water bodies everywhere, and it’s fun to cross the small creeks while cycling.

 Bos in winter

-A few times I remember specifically though.
-Once was when we cycled there on a very cold and foggy day in winter - there was fog everywhere, it was just so magical, I cannot forget that ride.
-The water bodies, the grass meadows, the people running, everything was engulfed in fog.
+I do remember some rides there specifically though.
+Once was when we cycled there on a very cold and misty day in winter - there was fog everywhere, it was just so magical, I cannot forget that ride.
+The water bodies, the grass meadows, the people running, everything was engulfed in fog. and felt like a dream.
+It was also extremely old, but as I had layered up well, so I didn't even notice.

 Cherry blossoms in Bos

 Another time we cycled to the Bloesempark, which is a cherry blossom park in the Bos.
-It was full of circles of cherry blossom trees, laden with pink flowers and surrounded by loads of people.
+It had rows of cherry blossom trees, laden with pink flowers and surrounded by loads of people.
 It looked nice.
-And another time was during lockdown in 2021 winter, when cycling there, we just stopped on one road and enjoyed seeing the planes fly by just above our heads as they landed into Schiphol.
+And another time was during lockdown in 2021 winter, when cycling there, we just stopped on a road and just experienced the planes fly by just above our heads as they landed into Schiphol.
 They felt so close, I felt we could almost touch them.

 Haarlem is a small city, very close to Amsterdam.
 It is quite popular with people who like to live close to Amsterdam but don’t like its noise and crowds.
 We decided to cycle on a supposedly warm day in September.
 The whole ride was about 45 kms and was mostly next to the road, though patches of it were inside in the greens which made for a fun ride.
 We however got caught in a rain shower in between and so had to spend some time at an outlet mall right in the middle of Amsterdam and Haarlem.